YehonatanMMedina/Assembler/README.md

 # Assembler
-The program recives assembler code and translate it to binary (and then output the binary as base 64 characters)
+The program receives assembler code and translates it to binary (and then outputs the binary as base 64 characters) This project was in the Open University course Computer Programing Lab (20465).